 The common Health IT interoperability standards are:

-- DICOM: This a standard for managing and exchanging medical images and related information.
-DICOM enables the transfer of images and facilitates the expansion and development of picture archiving and communication system.
+DICOM: This a standard for managing and exchanging medical images and related information.
+DICOM enables the transfer of pictures and facilitates the expansion and development of picture archiving and communication systems.

 - Develop a master patient index